First Hydrogen and Cambridge University Sign Hydrogen Collaboration Agreement

-Vancouver, British Columbia--(Newsfile Corp. - February 16, 2022) - First Hydrogen Corp.
-FHYD FHYDF FIT ("FIRST HYDROGEN" or the "Company") is pleased to announce its' subsidiary First Hydrogen Limited has entered into a Research and Collaboration Agreement for an initial 5-year period with the University of Cambridge (the "University") in the United Kingdom.
+VANCOUVER, BC / ACCESSWIRE / February 16, 2022 / First Hydrogen Corp. ("FIRST HYDROGEN" or the "Company") FHYDFHYDFFIT is pleased to announce its' subsidiary First Hydrogen Limited has entered into a Research and Collaboration Agreement for an initial 5-year period with the University of Cambridge (the "University") in the United Kingdom.
 The collaboration with the University of Cambridge has as its centrepiece, the joint development of hydrogen related technologies to unlock the hydrogen economy with particular focus on the automotive industry, hydrogen production and fuel distribution industries.

 The University of Cambridge team will be led by Professor Seamus Higson of the Department of Chemical Engineering and Biotechnology, a world leading institution in energy transition and the department that first developed the hydrogen fuel cell, which was subsequently used in the Apollo moon missions.